qmlWizard/CCKA-Clustered_Centroid_Kernel_Alignment/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)

-> A scalable quantum kernel learning framework that minimizes quantum circuit executions by leveraging clustered centroids for kernel alignment.
+> A scalable quantum kernel learning framework that **minimizes circuit executions** by aligning **clustered class centroids**.
 Developed as part of the MSc Thesis in Applied Computer Science at Deggendorf Institute of Technology.

 ---